rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/notification.md

 ##Remarks

-###Psion VH10 with Windows CE 6.0
+###Zebra VH10 with Windows CE 6.0
-On the Psion VH10 with Windown CE 6, the LED, beeper, pager and other objects activated through the Notification API are not supported, despite being enumerated through the `notification.enumerate();` function call.
+On VH10 with Windown CE 6.0, the LED, beeper, pager and other objects activated through the Notification API are not supported, despite being enumerated through the `notification.enumerate();` function call.

 ###No Notification Objects
 If the device has no notification objects the array returned by EnumNotificationsEvent will be empty